 One of the scariest parts of making the leap to owning your own business is thinking about the money and how to pay yourself consistently as a business owner.
-Working for yourself means going from a consistent paycheck to what is usually an inconsistent paycheck.
-It’s often what is most scary and frustrating for creative entrepreneurs, as you probably know.
+Working for yourself means going from a consistent paycheck to what is usually an inconsistent income.
+It’s often what is most scary and frustrating for independent business owners, as you probably know.

 I started my business five and a half years ago, and have been working for myself full-time for almost three.
 I was so nervous about quitting my day job because my husband and I had just bought a house, and he was only working part-time then.